Alieyeh/File_Integrity_Check/README.md

 ```
     n8n start

-5. Open the n8n UI
+5. Open

 ```{=html}
 <!-- -->
 ```
     http://localhost:5678

-6. Import the workflow and configure the **Execute Command node** to
+6. Import workflow from:
-    run:

 ```{=html}
 <!-- -->
 ```
-    python watch_s_drive.py --root "S:\" --max-workers 6 --no-hash-new-files --latest-json "reports/latest.json"
+    workflows/file_integrity_workflow.json

+7. Update file paths in the Execute Command node.

-7. Run the workflow manually once to verify output.
+8. Run workflow once to verify output.

 ------------------------------------------------------------------------

 # Troubleshooting

 ## S: Drive Not Found

-If the script runs as a service or under n8n, the `S:\` mapped drive may
-not exist.
+Mapped drives may not exist for background services.

-Use the **UNC path instead**:
+Use a UNC path instead:

     \\server\share